Mekkanikka/trezor-firmware/docs/misc/third-parties.md

 ### Using Connect:
 _This usually only requires updating Connect to the latest version._

+See https://github.com/trezor/connect/network/dependents for a full list of projects depending on Connect.

 - Exodus (closed source)
 - MagnumWallet (closed source)
 - MyEtherWallet https://github.com/MyEtherWallet/MyEtherWallet